-The NFL has formally asked the Washington Redskins for an explanation regarding Robert Griffin III's injury status following a concussion he suffered last week.
+The NFL has formally asked the Washington Redskins for an explanation on the injury status of quarterback Robert Griffin III, according to NFL.com.

 Following a concussion he suffered during last Sunday's loss to the Atlanta Falcons, the Redskins currently have RGIII listed as questionable.
 It's a status that's raising a flag at the league office, since it has yet to change since the day after the hit occurred.